Brad Zhang / public archive

 About the author and the publication

-The author's public work should not remain scattered across platforms.
-The site exists to reorganize that work into a calmer, searchable, and compounding public structure.
+The public work should not remain scattered across feeds.
+The site reorganizes it into a calmer, searchable structure that can be read by founders, operators, developers, and future collaborators.

 Method